erictt/computer-science-learning/stanford-machine-learning/week-1.md

   * This is a cost function:
     * \\(J(\theta_0, \theta_1) = \dfrac {1}{2m} \displaystyle \sum _{i=1}^m \left ( \hat{y}_{i}- y_{i} \right)^2 = \dfrac {1}{2m} \displaystyle \sum _{i=1}^m \left (h_\theta (x_{i}) - y_{i} \right)^2\\)
     * And we want to minimize this cost function
-      * Our cost function is (because of the summartion term) inherently looking at ALL the data in the training set at any time
+      * Our cost function is (because of the summation term) inherently looking at ALL the data in the training set at any time

 * The following image summarizes what the cost function does:

   ![week-1-2](media/week-1-2.png)

   * **Hypothesis** - is like your prediction machine, throw in an `x` value, get a putative `y` value
-  * **Cost** - is a way to, using your trainning data, determine values for your \\(\theta\\) values which make the hypothesis as accurate as possibile
+  * **Cost** - is a way to, using your training data, determine values for your \\(\theta\\) values which make the hypothesis as accurate as possible
     * This cost function is also called the squared **error cost function**